lake-wg/edhoc/draft-ietf-lake-traces.md

 a8 e0 4c e7 56 ee 38 e8 23 b7 7b 3e e0
 ~~~~~~~~

-R calculates CIPHERTEXT_4 as 'ciphertext' of COSE_Encrypt0 applied
+The Responder calculates CIPHERTEXT_4 as 'ciphertext' of COSE_Encrypt0 applied
 using the EDHOC AEAD algorithm with plaintext PLAINTEXT_4, additional data
 A_4, key K_4 and nonce IV_4.